For this tutorial we do not offer a free download of the pattern.

 On sale on our website!

-To complete this tutorial you will need:- 1 soft leather skin of 0.55 m² (surface area given as an indication) - approximately 1 mm thick OR for the hand-sewn version: firmer leather from the Venus range (leather not followed).
+- 1 soft leather skin of 0.55 m² (surface area given as an indication) - approximately 1 mm thick OR for the hand-sewn version: firmer leather from the Venus range (untracked leather).

 - 8 rolling eyelets and installation tools - Ø11 mm